prose-im/prose-docs/src/data/guides/operating/deploy/index.md

   > /var/www/default/.well-known/host-meta.json
 ```

-If your server is the one serving your domain and you don’t have a certificate just yet, TODO
+If your server is the one serving your domain and you don’t have a certificate just yet, run:

 ```bash
 certbot --nginx -d ${YOUR_DOMAIN:?}